|Carol Singing||Singing schedule/report|

 Sun 27th 2:30-4pm @ St Ninian's 'Churches Together Week' - Celebration Praise

-One in Trinity Leslie at 2pm, the other in St Luke's at 7pm.
+One in St Mary's Leslie at 2pm, the other in St Ninian's at 7:15pm.

-The service came from France and the theme was:
+The service came from women in Egypt and the theme was:

 For more information